ChiuYein/react-momentum-clone/README.md

 * See the weather
 * Inspirational photo and quote each day

-The feature that will be add in:
-* Link and Search

 ## Dependencies:
 The following applications need to be installed in order to run the Momentum.clone app.
 * React